 In 2017, Natasha was chosen to direct a short film – Mother - commissioned by the Galway Film Centre, and RTÉ.
 Mother saw Natasha collaborate with writer Jonathan Hughes, and producer Sharon Cronin.
 Throughout the making of the film, she was mentored by Emmy winning director, Dearbhla Walsh.

 Natasha has been the shadow director for Can’t Cope Won’t Cope season 2 for which she shadowed Imogen Murphy.
-Most recently she was the shadow director on Sky’s Britannia season 2 in London, under director Lisa James Larsson.
-She further shadowed Larsson on the Netflix series Fate: The Winx Club Saga in September 2019.
+She was also the shadow director on Sky’s Britannia season 2 in London, under director Lisa James Larsson.
+Most recently, she further shadowed Larsson on the Netflix series Fate: The Winx Club Saga in September 2019.
+Natasha has also worked with producer Julie Ryan (The Young Offenders Movie), on a television pilot Are You Free? for RTÉ.
+She was mentored by Oscar nominated director, Lenny Abrahamson during preparation for this shoot.

 Natasha received an MA in Film Studies from UCD in 2019, for which she achieved a first class honours.